 Find the ticker that needs to be adjusted for a split using the Find, Ticker command.

 Find and select the record showing the last trade made before the split.The profit/loss summary bar will show the number of shares open going into the split - These are the shares that need to be adjusted.

-Click Edit, Adjust for Stock Split or the keyboard shortcut Ctrl + S.
+From the Adjustments menu, click Stock Split (or the keyboard shortcut Ctrl + S).